juanburgos/100-days-of-code/log.md

 ### Day12  #100DaysOfCode

-Learned about functions() in JavaScript.
+learnt about functions() in JavaScript.
 Programmed Karel to make a checkerboard pattern.
 Can I get a Yeehaw? 👨🏻‍💻🙌🏻

 ### Day13  #100DaysOfCode